Practice the 4 A’s of Stress Management

-It’s unhealthy to avoid a stressful situation that needs to be resolved, but there are a number of unnecessary stressors in life that you can eliminate.
+Although it is not possible to avoid all stressful situations, there are a number of unnecessary stressors in life that you can reduce

-- Learn how to say “no”.
-Know your limits be it your work or personal life, taking on more than you can manage will cause stress.
+- Learn how to say “NO”.
+Know your limits, be it your professional or personal life, and avoid taking on more than you can manage

 - Take control of your environment.
-If you’re stucked in a jam in the morning when you travel to work and that causes stress to you, try to leave home earlier to avoid jam.
+If you get stress being stuck in a morning traffic jam, try to leave home earlier to avoid the traffic

-- Plan on your to-do list.
-List down your schedule, responsibilities, daily tasks and deadlines.
-If you’ve got too much on your plate, prioritize your tasks based on how urgent the task is.
+- Plan your to-do list.
+List down your schedule, daily tasks and deadlines.
+If you have got too much on your plate, prioritise the tasks which are most important

-Alter the situation if you can’t avoid a stressful situation.
+Alter the situation if you can’t avoid it.
 This often involves changing the way you communicate and carry out your daily life.

-- Express your feelings instead of keeping your emotions.
+- Express your feelings instead of keeping your emotions locked inside.
 If someone or something is bothering you, be assertive and communicate your concerns in an open and respectful way.
 If your colleagues are chatting and you can’t work, tell them off in a polite manner.
-If you don’t voice out how you feel, resentment will build and stress will increase.
+If you don’t voice out how you feel, resentment will build up inside causing stress

 - Be willing to compromise.
-If you and your partner are constantly arguing, both you and your partner would have to compromise to change each other’s behaviour in order to find a happy middle ground.
+If you and your partner are constantly arguing, both of you have to compromise to change each other’s’ behaviour in order to find a happy middle ground

 - Start a balanced schedule.
-All work and play is a recipe for burnout.
-Find a balance between work and personal time.
+All work and no play is a recipe for burnout.
+Find a balance between work and personal time

 Adapt to stressful situations and regain your sense of control by changing your expectations and attitude.

 - Reframe problems.
-Try to view stressful situations from a positive perspective.
-Rather than raging at traffic jam, switch on your favourite music and enjoy it.
+Try to view stressful situations from a more positive perspective.
+Rather than raging at a traffic jam, switch on your favourite music and enjoy the moment

 - Adjust your expectations and standards.
-Stop being a perfectionism and set too high expectations and standards.
-Set reasonable standards for yourself and others as long as it is good enough.
+Stop being a perfectionist and set too high expectations for yourself.
+Set reasonable standards within achievable limits

-- Practice gratitude.
-When you’re breaking down, take a moment to reflect on all the things you appreciate in life such as people you love and your own positive qualities.
+- Practice gratitude and love yourself.
+When you’re breaking down, take a moment to reflect on all the great things you appreciate in life such as people you love and your own positive qualities

 - Don’t try to control the uncontrollable.
-A lot of things in life is outside of our control especially the behaviour of people.
-Choose to change your reaction towards them instead of stressing out over them.
+A lot of things in life are outside of your control especially the behaviour of people.
+Choose to change your reaction towards them instead of stressing out over them

 - Positive view.
-When you’re faced with challenges in life, look at them as opportunities for personal growth.
-If you’ve done a mistake which has contributed to the stressful situation, reflect on it and learn from it.
+When you are faced with challenges in life, look at them as opportunities for personal growth.
+If you’ve done a mistake which has contributed to the stressful situation, reflect and learn from it.

 - Learn to forgive.
 No one is perfect and people make mistakes.
 Overcome your anger and resentment by forgiving and moving on.

 - Share your feelings.
-Talk to a trusted family member or friend about your stressful situation.
-You can also talk to a trusted therapist.
+Talk to a trusted family member or friend about your stressful situation